yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-master.md

 ##### --follower_unavailable_considered_failed_sec

 The duration, in seconds, after which a follower is considered to be failed because the leader has not received a heartbeat.
-The follower is then evicted from the configuration and the data is rereplicated elsewhere.
+The follower is then evicted from the configuration and the data is re-replicated elsewhere.

 Default: `900` (15 minutes)